5GZORRO/SLA-Monitor/README.md

 -  (Pre-Setup) Connect to sla-monitor-topic-in in the datalake
 - Monitoring Data Event Arrives
-  - Retrieve the ProductId from the Event
+  - Retrieve the TransactionId and ProductId from the Event
 - Get the SLA from Storage
   - (If not stored) Get the Product from the TMF Catalog API using this ProductId
   - (If not stored) Retrieve the SLA id from the Product